How Competitive Are BS/MD Programs? Real Acceptance Rates

 The strongest applications make choices.

+Program fit.
 This is the overlooked piece.
 Combined programs vary by structure, mission, and length.
 If every school-specific essay sounds the same, the student is probably not making a strong fit argument.
+A mission-driven program makes this concrete: the Sophie Davis pathway at the CUNY School of Medicine selects for a genuine commitment to primary care and underserved communities, so a fit argument there has to be real rather than borrowed.

 Why Strong Students Still Get Rejected